Do you feel like your negative emotions control you?

 A friend of mine, after confiding to me about her personal problems, systematically reassures me by saying, Everything’s fine!
 It’s no big deal.

-I tended to make my life seem perfect when I talked to friends and family because I was afraid of being judged.
+I used to make my life seem perfect when I talked to friends and family because I was afraid of being judged.
 But I couldn’t hide the truth for very long, as I felt miserable.

 When I finally did share details of my life with friends and family, I found both support and criticism.
-But I felt lighter and happier being myself and my relationships have become more profound since I’ve opened up.
+But I felt lighter and happier being myself and some of my relationships have deepened since I’ve opened up.